talborough/testingComplexSystems/README.md

 # testingComplexSystems

-Material used by the https://TestingComplexSystems.com web site.
-Please see that website for more information.
+This repo contains material used by the https://TestingComplexSystems.com web site.
+It is not version controlled like an ordinary git repo.
+Please see the website menu tab [Case Studies & Code] for more information.